ndabas/pico-setup-windows/docs/ReadMe.txt

 pico-setup.cmd
 This batch file clones the Pico SDK and related Git repositories, and runs a few test builds to ensure that everything is working as expected.

+Uninstall
+Just delete this directory.
+Any other software that you installed using Pico setup for Windows will have its own uninstaller.